Real Alcaicería de San Fernando

-The Real Alcaicería de San Fernando ("Royal Marketplace of San Fernando") was a marketplace and custom house constructed after a Royal Decree by King Ferdinand VI in 1752.
+The Real Alcaicería de San Fernando ("Royal Marketplace of San Fernando") was a marketplace and custom house constructed after a royal decree by King Ferdinand VI in 1752.
 The mandate intended the space to be a residential and commercial zone for the transient Chinese merchants to conduct their business.
 It was located on Calle San Fernando (today San Fernando Street), San Nicolas, Manila, Philippines.

-Background on the Manila Parians
+Background on the Manila parians

 A parián or parián de los sangleys was a space built for non-Christian Chinese to reside in.
 They were segregated to live in ghettos away from the native Filipinos as a way for the Spanish authorities to better monitor and restrict their activities.
 The first parián in Manila was built in 1581 and was located within the walls of Intramuros.
 It was made of light materials and fire wrecked it two years later.
 Along with the complaints of Spanish residents who were repulsed by the Chinese, Governor General Diego Ronquillo moved the parián to the border of Intramuros.
-Between 1581 to 1860, there were nine parians in Manila, always near the mouth of the Pasig River.
+Between 1581 and 1860, there were nine parians in Manila, always near the mouth of the Pasig River.
 Other locations for the other parianes include the locations of the modern-day Arroceros Forest Park and Manila Central Post Office.
 The Alcaicería is considered to be the second-to-last parián in Manila.

 Parians were not only found in Manila but were present in major port cities where Chinese merchants clustered in.
 Some examples include Cebu and Iloilo in the Visayan Islands, and Davao and Sulu in Mindanao.

 The Alcaicería in San Fernando

 Although an expulsion decree in 1755 deported most of the non-Christianized Chinese in Manila, the Chinese merchants were allowed back into the colony in 1758 because of the necessity of their economic contributions.
 By this time, the Real Alcaicería de San Fernando was operational and became the designated residence for the merchants, who could pay a fee for licenses that will allow them to trade inside.
-What in part made trading in Manila so attractive to Chinese merchants was the opportunity to participate in the Manila-Acapulco Galleron Trade where many Chinese goods were prized.
+What in part made trading in Manila so attractive to Chinese merchants was the opportunity to participate in the Manila–Acapulco galleon trade where many Chinese goods were prized.
 The Alcaiceria quickly became a busy space that the Chinese traded and where consumers could buy textiles (e.g., silk, muslin), porcelain, furniture and various goods.

 Up until the mid-eighteenth century, there was no formal custom house (aduana) in Manila.
-The first aduana was housed in the Alcaicería de San Fernando, which later contributed to the city’s significance as a commercial capital.
+The first aduana was housed in the Alcaicería de San Fernando, which later contributed to the city's significance as a commercial capital.